simongraham/dsf-cnn/src/README.md

 ## Data Format

 For segmentation, store patches in a 4 dimensional numpy array with channels [RGB, inst].
 Here, inst is the instance segmentation ground truth.
-I.e pixels range from 0 to N, where 0 is background and N is the number of nuclear instances for that particular image.
-For classification, save as a 1D array of size [(H * W * C)+1], where H, W and C refer to height, width and number of channels.
+I.e pixels range from 0 to N, where 0 is background and N is the number of nuclear instances for that particular image. <br/> For classification, save each image patch as a 1D array of size [(H * W * C)+1], where H, W and C refer to height, width and number of channels.
 The final value is the label of the image (starting from 0).

 ## Training

-To train the network, the command is: <br/>
+To train the network, the command is: <br />

-`python train.py --gpu='<gpu_ids>'` <br/>
+`python train.py --gpu='<gpu_ids>'` <br />
 where gpu_id denotes which GPU will be used for training.
 For example, if we are using GPU number 0 and 1, the command is: <br/>
-`python train.py --gpu='0,1'` <br/>
+`python train.py --gpu='0,1'` <br />

 Before training, set in `config.py`:
 - path to the data directories